 What is the Independent Sample T-Test?

 The independent samples t-test is a test that compares two groups on the mean value of a continuous (i.e., interval or ratio), normally distributed variable.
-The model assumes that a difference in the mean score of the dependent variable is found because of the influence of the independent variable that distinguishes the two groups.
+The model assumes that a difference in the mean score of the dependent variable results from the influence of the independent variable that distinguishes the two groups.

 The independent samples t-test compares two independent groups of observations or measurements on a single characteristic.
-The independent samples t-test is the between-subjects analog to the dependent samples t-test, which is used when the study involves a repeated measurement (e.g., pretest vs. posttest) or matched observations (e.g., older vs. younger siblings).
+The independent samples t-test is the between-subjects analog to the dependent samples t-test, which you use when the study involves a repeated measurement (e.g., pretest vs. posttest) or matched observations (e.g., older vs. younger siblings).

 Examples of typical questions that the independent samples t-test answers are as follows: